ClickHouse/ClickHouse/docs/en/query_language/select.md

 #### Strictness

-- `ALL` — If the right table has several matching rows, the data will be multiplied by the number of these rows.
+- `ALL` — If the right table has several matching rows, ClickHouse creates a [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) from matching rows.
 This is the normal `JOIN` behavior for standard SQL.
 - `ANY` — If the right table has several matching rows, only the first one found is joined.
 If the right table has only one matching row, the results of queries with `ANY` and `ALL` keywords are the same.
-- `ASOF` — For joining sequences with an uncertain match.
+- `ASOF` — For joining sequences with a non-exact match.
 Usage of `ASOF JOIN` is described below.

 **ASOF JOIN Usage**